YashLT224/Quiz-app-Assignment/README.md

-Sure!
-Here's a sample `README.md` for your project:

----

 # Quiz Application

 A simple React-based quiz application that uses `json-server` as a mock API for managing quiz questions, responses, and scores.
 Users can take a quiz, submit their answers, and view the final results with a graphical representation of their score.